Neuralink demonstrates its next-generation brain-machine interface

 When asked about whether the prototype would ever make its way into clinics or hospitals, Mehin danced around the question, but noted that the design was intended for “broad-scale” use.
 “As engineers, we know what’s possible and how to communicate the design needs in an understandable way, and likewise, their team is able to send over highly complex schematics that we can run with,” he said.
 “We imagine this is a design that could live outside of a laboratory and into any number of clinical settings.”

-The N1 chip
+The Link

-As Neuralink detailed last year, the first device designed for trials — the N1, alternatively referred to as “The Link” — contains the aforementioned chip, a thin film, and a hermetic substrate that can interface with up to 1,024 electrodes.
+As Neuralink detailed last year, the first device designed for trials — the N1, alternatively referred to as the “Link 0.9” — contains the aforementioned chip, a thin film, and a hermetic substrate that can interface with up to 1,024 electrodes.
 Up to 10 can be placed in one brain hemisphere, optimally at least four in the brain’s motor areas and one in a somatic sensory area.

 Musk says the device is dramatically simplified compared with the concept shown in 2019.
-It no longer has to sit behind the ear, it’s the size of a large coin (23 millimeters wide an 8 millimeters tall), and all the necessary wiring connect within a centimeter of the device itself.
+It no longer has to sit behind the ear, it’s the size of a large coin (23 millimeters wide an 8 millimeters tall), and all the wiring necessary for the electrodes connect within a centimeter of the device itself.

+During the pig demo, the pig with the implant — “Gertrude” — playfully nuzzled its handlers in a pen adjacent to pens containing two other pigs, one of which had the chip installed and later removed.
+(The third served as a control; it hadn’t had a chip implanted.)
+Pigs have a dura membrane and skull structure that’s similar to that of humans, Musk explained, and they can be trained to walk on treadmills and perform other activities useful in experiments.
+This made them ideal guinea pigs — hence the reason Neuralink chose them as the third animals to receive implants after mice and monkeys.

 The electrodes relay detected neural pulses to a processor that is able to read information from up to 1,536 channels, roughly 15 times better than current systems embedded in humans.
 It meets the baseline for scientific research and medical applications and is potentially superior to Belgian rival Imec’s Neuropixels technology, which can gather data from thousands of separate brain cells at once.
 Musk claims Neuralink’s commercial system could include as many as 3,072 electrodes per array across 96 threads.